 Well, Sean, as we've discussed many times, I have no problem giving a hats off to both President Obama and President Trump.

-And it's you who has the problem, acknowledging that in each of the statistics, you quote job creation, the progress on the unemployment rate, the progress on energy production in the United States, and on down the line, more than two-thirds of this boom's progress occurred before Donald Trump was ever.
+And it's you who has the problem, acknowledging that in each of the statistics you quote, job creation, the progress on the unemployment rate, the progress on energy production in the United States, and on down the line, more than two-thirds of this boom's progress occurred before Donald Trump was ever going to be able to do it.

-See, David, David, Obama added 14 million jobs and added more than a million greater in his last three years than Donald Trump has added in his first rate.
+See, David, Obama added 14 million jobs and added more than a million greater in his last three years than Donald Trump has added in his first three years.

 Let me go to David.